OpenDSA/OpenDSA-DevStack/README.md

 7. `$ cd /vagrant`
 8. `$ ./OpenDSA-DevStack.sh`
 9. Enter MySQL root password as `root` when prompted
-10. When prompted to create django superuser account enter username: `opendsa`, password:`opendsa`, and any email address
+10. When prompted to create django superuser account, enter username: `opendsa`, password:`opendsa`, and any email address
-11. After the provisioning script complete you can go to:
+11. After the provisioning script is complete you can go to:

   * https://192.168.33.10:8443 for OpenDSA-server
   * https://192.168.33.10:9292 for OpenDSA-LTI server